Level · IB Diploma

 • How does IB scoring work? +

 Each of the six subjects is graded out of 7, giving 42 maximum from subjects.
-The Theory of Knowledge essay and the Extended Essay together contribute up to 3 bonus points based on a matrix.
-So the total is out of 45.
-Students need at least 24 points with no failing conditions (no E grades, no more than one 3, no more than three 3s if HLs total 12+, etc.) to be awarded the diploma.
+The Theory of Knowledge essay and the Extended Essay together contribute up to 3 bonus points based on a matrix, so the total is out of 45.
+Students need at least 24 points with no failing conditions (no E grades, no more than one 3, no more than three 3s if HLs total 12+, and similar) to be awarded the diploma.
 38-40 is the rough A-level AAA equivalent; 42+ is exceptional.

 • Do UK universities understand IB? +

-Yes — IB is well-established in the UK and most universities have specific IB offer ranges alongside A-level offer ranges.
+Yes; IB is well-established in the UK and most universities have specific IB offer ranges alongside A-level offer ranges.
 UCAS publishes equivalence tables, but each university sets its own offers.
-Russell Group offers in IB terms are typically 36-39 for competitive courses, with HL grade requirements (e.g. 'IB 38 with 666 at HL including Mathematics').
+Russell Group offers in IB terms are typically 36-39 for competitive courses, with HL grade requirements (for example 'IB 38 with 666 at HL including Mathematics').
 Cambridge, Oxford, and Imperial typically ask 40-42.

 • How does IB tutoring differ from A-level tutoring? +

 Three things to look for.
-First, HL vs SL — make sure the tutor has taught the specific level (HL Maths Analysis & Approaches is a different beast from SL Mathematical Studies).
-Second, internal-assessment expertise — IB has substantial coursework (Internal Assessments) in most subjects which require specific format and conventions; tutors familiar with the IA structure save students weeks.
-Third, Extended Essay supervision support — many students benefit from a subject-specialist tutor for EE planning and feedback even though their school assigns a supervisor.
+First, HL versus SL: make sure the tutor has taught the specific level (HL Maths Analysis & Approaches is a different beast from SL Mathematical Studies).
+Second, internal-assessment expertise: IB has substantial coursework (Internal Assessments) in most subjects, which require specific format and conventions, so tutors familiar with the IA structure save students weeks.
+Third, Extended Essay supervision support: many students benefit from a subject-specialist tutor for EE planning and feedback even though their school assigns a supervisor.

 Related